Pero0123/SoC_Project_Blog/index.md

 <img src="https://raw.githubusercontent.com/Pero0123/SoC_Project_Blog/main/docs/assets/images/20241111_160518-ezgif.com-crop.gif" width="320px">

 **VGAColor_Stripes.v**
 This module displays coloured vertical stripes.
 VGASync is used here to define an area for each colour usinng col and row.
 After I got this running I changed it to diplay vertical stripes.
+I did this by limiting each colour to a small range of rows instead of columns

 The images below show the demo working.